LPhD/Jess/docs/source/slicing.rst

 • Console
 	• Explanation: Activate to use the interactive console to input the Entry Point.
 If it's deactivated, you either have to edit the Entry Point manually in the script or use the automated workflow.
 This has no effect on the Semantic Unit identification process.

-**Entry Point handling (all except location):**
+**Entry Point handling (impacts all except location):**

-• Include backward slice
+• includeBackwardSlice
 	• Explanation: Classical intraprocedural syntax preserving backward slice, includes all statements that appear previously in the control flow and are reachable either via dataflow or are structural (AST) parents (except the parent functionDef).
 Can be de-/activated independently from the other options.
 	• Example node: An increment of variable x inside an ifStatement.
 	• Effect on Semantic Unit: All surrounding control statements (here the ifStatement) and all statements that appear previously in the control flow and have a data flow connection (either direct or indirect through other variables) to the variable x (e.g. its declare statement) are added to the initial Entry Point set
 	• Hint: This option gives the best combination of precision and recall for non-location entry points.
 For complex functions it takes a comparable long time, though.

-• Include parent blocks
+• includeParentBlocks
 	• Explanation: Preserve syntactical structure, e.g. ifStatements around the entry point.
 Does not add the parent function to analysis (if existing).
 Also adds local declares.
 Can be de-/activated independently from the other options.
 	• Example node: An increment of variable x inside an ifStatement.
 	• Effect on Semantic Unit: All surrounding AST parents (here the ifStatement) of the variable x are added to the initial Entry Point set.
 	• Hint: Potentially the smallest number of entry points, but also not complete (no data dependencies taken into account).

-• Include local data flows
+• includeLocalDataflows
 	• Explanation: Recursively includes all statements inside the function of an entry point that have a dataflow connection (read/write).
 Can be de-/activated independently from the other options.
 	• Example node: An increment of variable x inside an ifStatement.
 	• Effect on Semantic Unit: All statements that have a data flow connection (either direct or indirect through other variables) to the variable x (e.g. its declare statement) are added to the initial Entry Point set.
 	• Hint: Makes the slice bigger, but (potentially) not so much as the option "include parent function".

-• Include parent function
+• includeParentFunction
 	• Explanation: Adds the parent functionDef (if existing) to the entryPoint set.
 This option is normally selection in combination with the "include enclosed code" options, which leads to inclusion of the whole function's content.
 	• Example node: An increment of variable x inside an ifStatement.
 	• Effect on Semantic Unit: The increment statement and the parent functionDef are added to the initial Entry Point set.